iragca/iragca/README.md

 ## Meal Stub QR Code Generator

-This [project](https://github.com/iragca/QR-Code-Generator) was a quick and fast scripting solution to request by my father to generate meal stubs for an upcoming event.
+This [project](https://github.com/iragca/QR-Code-Generator) was a quick and fast scripting solution requested by a close relative to generate meal stubs for an upcoming event.
 This one was quite memorable for as this was the first time I got paid for writing software.

 <br>